Bassel Al Saadi

 How does he determine his artistic options?
 And how does he answer complicated questions such as: does art or politics come first?
 And if political work is non-existent, is it possible to make political art?
 What does Youssef Abdelke want to offer us?
 I am asking these questions because I think he is an artist who makes his choices with extreme attention, and we must therefore try to read his work on various levels.

-I encountered his works at the end of the eighties, through the covers of books by Syrian poets and writers.
+I encountered his works at the end of the 1980s, through the covers of books by Syrian poets and writers.
 During that period, we were still feeling our way through our encounter with art, and we asked ourselves: what is art?
 Why do artists paint and make sculptures?
 We were arranging our alphabet, in order to untie the secrets of the works that we were seeing.
 We were exhausted by our interpretations, and were confused a great deal by the criteria we were using.

 Art, among other creative fields, appeared significantly supernatural, but when we saw a painting or a book cover by Youssef Abdelke, we would halt in front of two things: the clarity and honesty of thought, and the sublime technique of his work.
 And here we would find all that appeared haughty and inscrutable in the works of other artists offered modestly before the spectator.
 He was a precursor of extremely high level.
 At the time we believed in the leftist dream, and asked ourselves what political art was, and whether art must be political in order to serve the people, or whether it is enough to create art and enough is enough, since everything is political in the end; time passes and great changes pass, locally and globally, well-established concepts shudder, and others remain and become clearer.

 I believe that visual arts in Syria relied on literary and nationalist themes since their outset, and actually this was the only option for artists to approach this newcomer art.
 However, when we try to interpret the career of Youssef Abdelke, we get confused by this question: is the political message or the aesthetic one his priority?
-I believe that this question accompanied Abdelke’s career since its beginnings, but in the sense that the urgency of political work determined the answer at the start, at least in terms of his desire to have a political impact.
+I believe that this question accompanied Abdelke's career since its beginnings, but in the sense that the urgency of political work determined the answer at the start, at least in terms of his desire to have a political impact.
 The matter appears licit and does not create any doubts thus far, but in which direction can artistic work evolve when the paths of political work are cut off?
-This is what happened when Abdelke came out of prison at the beginning of the eighties and travelled to France to continue his studies.
+This is what happened when Abdelke came out of prison at the beginning of the 1980s and travelled to France to continue his studies.

-Abdelke continued to create ways to unite art and politics, and during the eighties and the early nineties the covers of tens of Syrian novels and poetry books were drawn by Abdelke.
+Abdelke continued to create ways to unite art and politics, and during the 1980s and the early 1990s the covers of tens of Syrian novels and poetry books were drawn by Abdelke.
 We can describe this phase as symbolic politics, and we will find that his drawings are full of segregated persons facing strange monsters.
-If we pay attention to the dates of publication of these books we will clearly notice the artist’s technical and artistic progress throughout the period.
+If we pay attention to the dates of publication of these books we will clearly notice the artist's technical and artistic progress throughout the period.
 Abdelke was also painting his trilogy during this period – with arrogant, distorted people, spiritually and materially corrupt.
-Here the progress of Abdelke’s work lies in the precise balance in between painting and caricature, as he used and developed refined techniques borrowed from graphics.
+Here the progress of Abdelke's work lies in the precise balance in between painting and caricature, as he used and developed refined techniques borrowed from graphics.

 Abdelke says about this period: "Direct political aspects appeared in most of this series, it was a way of unloading all that had accumulated inside me during my time in prison.
 It linked to my earliest works, in which there appeared people who examine their power, on the level of meaning.
 But on the artistic level, if the expression holds good, there was a great deal of wrath and fierceness in this series, arrogance and its irony, a play on all this in a possibly vengeful way.
 By the end of the series I felt that I had cleared my account with my time in prison."

-There is not much left to say about this period, except for the fact that I think it was an intermediate phase in which Abdelke’s conceptual maturity was not yet complete, when it came to answering questions such as what is the difference in between a painting and a political poster – an old question which perhaps began with Picasso’s Guernica.
-The answer is simply that time determines everything, and that political posters are related to transient and daily events whereas the artistic value of paintings cuts across every epoch… This was the case in the middle of the nineties, a period which witnessed great developments and which compelled many artists to reconsider the concepts they had believed in for a long time.
+There is not much left to say about this period, except for the fact that I think it was an intermediate phase in which Abdelke's conceptual maturity was not yet complete, when it came to answering questions such as what is the difference in between a painting and a political poster – an old question which perhaps began with Picasso's Guernica.
+The answer is simply that time determines everything, and that political posters are related to transient and daily events whereas the artistic value of paintings cuts across every epoch… This was the case in the middle of the 1990s, a period which witnessed great developments and which compelled many artists to reconsider the concepts they had believed in for a long time.

 It is difficult to assess Abdelke's intellectual and psychological progress at that time, but I will describe the artistic developments that took place in his work.
 A transition from daily political concerns to historical political worries took place: he answered the question of the effectiveness of art by going into the depths of the artistic condition.
 Namely, true effectiveness does not seek immediate reactions; it coincides instead with artistic and visual effectiveness, and in my view, this is what widened Abdelke's public.